SilverRose13/HappyVetClinic/README.md

 Initial version for Happy Vet Clinic

 @TODO
+- verify persistence (if h2 is okay)
+   - nope, hibernate mappings failing for particular classes :c
+- create UI
+   - initial flow on Login is done
+   -
 - finish ReadMe explanations
 - add java docs
 - add comments
-- create UI
 - create diagrams
 - validate sonarlint findings
-- verify persistence (if h2 is okay)
-- handle hibernate exceptions (on duplicated usernames, etc.)

 As a backend is used H2 database (in memory).